We are a research group for pediatric cancer treatment!We are a research group for pediatric cancer treatment!

 JCCG provides a variety of essential facilities to support clinical research for children with cancer.
 These include central diagnosis services for pathology, immunology, molecular biology, and diagnostic imaging.
 The Data Center and the Biobank for patients’ specimen are also the central component of JCCG.
 We have experts in data management, biostatistics, and ethics, in addition to all healthcare professionals with all areas of pediatric oncology expertise.
 Currently, JCCG has 200 participating facilities, and the number of patients who have cooperated in clinical trials over the past 10 years has reached 22,891 for hematologic tumors such as leukemia and 10,772 for solid tumors such as brain tumors.
 During that time, we have been involved in a total of 91 clinical trials, 52 for hematologic tumors and 39 for solid tumors, and the data accumulated at JCCG is not only useful for follow-up of each patient, but can also be used for new research in the future.
 Much of our research is funded competitively, but not enough, and thankfully, the number of donors who give to "improve the treatment of childhood cancer" has increased over the years.

-Recently, several joint clinical trials with JALSG (Japan Adult Leukemia Leukemia Solution Group) are on track.
+Recently, several joint clinical trials with JALSG (Japan Adult Leukemia Study Group) are on track.
 The results of the clinical trial for T-cell acute lymphoblastic leukemia in pediatric and AYA patients were very positive, and the results were published in the international scientific journal, THE LANCET Haematology, in May 2023.
 We are also actively planning and carrying out more and more international collaborative clinical trials such as Leukemia with Down syndrome, liver tumors, and germ cell tumors.

 The current challenge is that the infrastructure for continuing pediatric clinical trials in Japan is still fragile.
 While public funding is available for the execution of clinical trials, funding for the infrastructure that supports research, such as central diagnostics, data centers, and specimen storage, is inadequate and difficult to manage.
 Therefore, we are seeking to create a mechanism to obtain continuous support from the government, the private sector, and the public, while conducting public relations activities.